Stock Market Psychology Books: Profit from Knowledge with Strategic Insight”

 Key Psychological Factors that influence stock market behaviour include:

-Herd mentality is the tendency for individuals to mimic the actions of a larger group.
+Herd mentality is an individual’s tendency to mimic a larger group’s actions.
 This can lead to irrational exuberance and panic selling.

 – Overconfidence bias: Many investors overestimate their ability to predict market movements or pick winning stocks.
 A study found that 74% of fund managers believed they had delivered above-average performance, which is statistically impossible.